tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 - Apple Key Attestation.

 Likewise, there are different encodings available for attestation results.
-One such encoding, AR4SI {{?I-D.ietf-rats-ar4si}} is being standardized by the RATS working group.
+One such encoding, AR4SI {{?I-D.ietf-rats-ar4si}}, is being standardized by the RATS working group.

-This specification supports both the background check and passport model, during TLS Handshake.
-In background check model the details about the attestation technology are agnostic to TLS handshake itself.
-Similarly, in the passport model, the details about the attestation results encoding and trust relationships are agnostic to the TLS handshake.
-Moreover, this specification allows both peers to authenticate themselves using remote attestation credentials, and for their attestation topologies to be independent of each other.
+However, this document does not specify how different attestation technologies should be defined, only that they should all be usable within our framework.
+Attestation mechanisms must be defined by companion specifications.

 To give the peer information that the handshake signing key is properly secured, the associated attestation result has to be appraised by the peer.
 This must be the case when either of the two remote attestation topologies is used.
-Hence, the attestation evidence (to be appraised by the verifier) must contain the security state of the signing key as well as the overall platform.
-The platform attestation service ensures that the key attestation service has not been tampered with.
-The platform attestation service issues the Platform Attestation Token (PAT) and the key attestation service issues the Key Attestation Token (KAT) as described in {{-rats-kat}}.
+Hence, attestation evidence must contain the security state of both the signing key and of the platform hosting it.
+A Platform Attestation Service issues Platform Attestation Tokens (PAT) to prove that the Key Attestation Service has not been tampered with.
+The Key Attestation Service in turn issues Key Attestation Tokens (KAT) to prove that the signing key is secure, as described in {{-rats-kat}}.
 The security of the protocol critically depends on the verifiable binding between these two logically separate units of evidence.

-This document does not define how different attestation technologies are encoded.
-This is accomplished by companion specifications.

 # Conventions and Terminology